Why Dogs Circle Before They Lay Down?

 Why Dogs Circle Before They Lay Down

 Dogs circle before lying down because of inherited survival instincts that help them feel safe and comfortable.
-The behavior also allows them to position their bodies properly before settling in to rest.
+The behaviour also allows them to position their bodies properly before settling in to rest.

 The Instinct Behind the Spin

 Modern dogs descended from the gray wolf, scientifically known as Canis lupus.
-In the wild, wolves and early canines didn’t have cozy dog beds.
+In the wild, wolves and early canines didn’t have cosy dog beds.
 They had grass, dirt, snow, and unpredictable terrain.

 Before resting, they would: